 You can generally use any kind of apples in a crumble, but I prefer to use a 50/50 mixture of cooking (Bramleys) and sweet eating apples.
 I most often use Pink Lady, Gala and Braeburn.

-tips for making an apple and mincemeat crumble
+tips for making this apple and mincmeat crumble

-what type of dish to use for apple crumble?
+what type of dish should i use to make apple crumble?

 Any round or oval ovenproof dish will be perfect – obviously make sure it’s high enough to take all the apples and crumble.
 I used my trusty stoneware Le Creuset dish.

 You could make individual crumbles instead of a large one – this recipe would give you about eight little crumbles (based on using standard ramekin dishes.)